ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 acknowledged, and, as a consequence, cannot be leveraged without a round trip.
 This is particularly pronounced when chaining proxies because registration happens sequentially.
-While waiting for forwarded mode to become enabled, clients SHOULD communicate over tunneled mode to avoid end to end delays.
+While waiting for forwarded mode to become enabled, clients SHOULD communicate over tunneled mode to avoid end-to-end delays.

 ## REGISTER_CLIENT_CID {#capsule-reg-client}